TouK/nussknacker/docs/scenarios_authoring/Intro.md

 Nussknacker scenario represents a decision algorithm in the form of a graph.
 The decisions are based on data, which can be anything from clicks on a website, to bank transactions, to readings from sensors.
 This data is processed by Nussknacker, according to the defined scenario(algorithm).
 Applying the scenario template to the input the data yields output from Nussknacker.
 The output is either processed data or information about the actions (decisions) made, depending on the scenario.

-Every scenario starts with a source of data.
-We have to specify what kind of data we want to work with.
+Every scenario has to start with a datasource - we have to specify what kind of data we want to work with.
+In Nussknacker we just name it "source".
 The rest of the scenario is a sequence (Directed Acyclic Graph or DAG to be more precise) of different nodes:
 - flow control functions: filter, switch, split etc.
 - data enrichments from external sources (JDBC, OpenAPI)
 - aggregates in different types of time windows (available with Flink engine)